 Since most mobile phones will adapt to the size of the content area provide in the mobile builder, a good rule of thumb is to have an image that’s at least 400 pixels wide to ensure there aren’t any empty spaces on the sides.

-Creating a positive post-click experience on mobile is essential since the post-click landing page is where conversions happen.
+Creating a positive landing page on mobile is essential since the landing page is where conversions happen.
 If your page loads too slowly or creates a disjointed experience from ad to post-click, visitors will bounce.

 The AMP framework’s benefits truly outweigh its limitations: